adityasaky/gittuf-ndss-eval/README.md

 #### Build from Source

 Alternatively, you can build from gittuf from source.
-First, download the source code for gittuf, available [here](https://github.com/gittuf/gittuf).
-Use the `v0.7.0` release.
-Cloning using Git is preferred, but downloading the ZIP archive will work as well.
+First, download the source code for gittuf, version `v0.7.0`, available [here](https://github.com/gittuf/gittuf/releases/tag/v0.7.0).
+You can clone the repository using Git or download the ZIP archive.

 **To clone, run:**